 Jet-lag remedies may be required to combat the feeling of disorientation that can occur when travelling quickly and landing in a country several time zones away from home.

-These may include all the things you don't need on an African hunt....
+These may include some or all the things you don't need on an African hunt...

-- Disturbed sleep - waking at odd hours when sleeping and fatigue when awake.
+- Fatigue & disturbed sleep - waking at odd hours when sleeping and fatigue when awake.

 - Irritability and bad moods.